pareto-xyz/tutela-app/README.md

 ### Technical Summary

 Ethereum and Tornado Cash transactions are downloaded using BigQuery.
 The deposit address reuse algorithm was adapted from the existing implementation in [etherclust](https://github.com/etherclust/etherclust).
 Our Python implementation can be found in `src/`; it is written to scalably operate over the >1 Tb of Ethereum data.
 The Tornado-specific heuristics can be found in `scripts/tornadocash`, again written in Python.
 The Tutela web application lives in `webapp/` and is written in Flask with a PostgreSQL database for storing clusters.
-The frontend is written in Javascript and HTML+CSS.
+The frontend is written in Javascript, HTML, and CSS.

 ## Updates

 We aim to provide consistent updates over time as we improve Tutela.

+- 11/17 We posted a pre-beta version of Tutela to the Tornado Cash community for feedback.
+- 11/23 We open-sourced the Tutela implementation and will make all future improvements public through pull requests.
+Since 11/17, we increased the number of CEXs for clustering from 171 to 332, and added a list of common addresses that we omit from consideration when classifying deposits.
+Improvements were made to the gas price and synchronous TCash reveals: searching by address will now return TCash specific information in the backend.
+Several bugfixes were implemented, such as address casing, incorrect deposit names, deposit reuse hyperparameters.

 ## Contributors